 Between 12:00 pm - 8:00 pm I repeated what I've been doing.
 I would share updates around the launch to get people excited and want to retweet even more.

 At this point it was smooth sailing.
 Now was opportunity to make new partnerships and let my name be known in the SaaS world.
 I talked to some interesting folks and set up some meetings.

 I also closed $4k in LTD which gave Story Creator a boost of cash so the company could stay alive for a few more months – which is amazing.
 At this point I can build and improve the product without so much stress.

 Hitting #1 on Product Hunt can be amazing to put your company on the map.
 It can be amazing to get some cash in the door to validate your mission.
 It's a fun experience and it's great when you have a product in the backend that sells.

 However, PH is just the beginning.
 It shows you the power of the internet and puts you on the map.
 The real work begins the day after.
 From here it is up to you to make sales out in the wild, do PR on your own, and make content that keeps buzzing around the web.

-From here I am focused on SEO and content.
+From here I am focused on SEO editorial link and content.
 Imagine getting the same amount of traffic from Product Hunt inside the Google SERPs daily – 🤯.
 That would be amazing and truly lucrative.
 If your PH launch went well then you know you will crush it once your pages are ranked for high intent keywords.
 It's just a matter of getting there.